dust-tt/llama-ssp/README.md

 ### Caveats
 - useful mostly for live token generation, less useful in batch settings (and irrelevant to model training)
 - works best in settings where there are often "easily guessable" tokens.
-This is very often the case, especially for written language
+This is very often the case, especially for written language, e.g.:
   - there is often a dot at the end of a sentence, a capitalized letter next, determinants or common words like "the, a, it..."
-	- and given the way tokenization is done too.
-Eg token "amaz" => when the beginning is "It was amaz", even tiny models will guess the next token is "ing" (and the following one probably ! or :))
+  - given the way tokenization is done too; Eg token "amaz" => when the beginning is "It was amaz", even tiny models will guess the next token is "ing" (and the following one probably ! or :))
 - draft model & target model must have the same vocabulary size
 - draft model should be at least 2-3 faster than target model